PremiumDataStore/GDrive-Index-X/README.md

 * Set second_domain_for_dl to `true` first.
 * Set downloaddomain to ur new index you're going to make below.
 * Then make separate index on different cloudflare account with worker-second-domain.js code.
-* Change only refresh_token or SA and Drive IDs, don't touch anything else.
+* Change only refresh_token or SA & Drive IDs, don't touch anything else.
 * It's done.

 ## Themes